-In Ghana, the contractor group funded GNPC's 5% share of TEN development costs.
-The block partners are being reimbursed for such costs plus interest out of a portion of GNPC's TEN production revenues.
-As of December 31, 2020 and 2019, the current portion of the joint interest billing receivables due from GNPC for the TEN fields' development costs were \$5.8 million and \$14.0 million, respectively, and the long-term portion were \$21.2 million and \$16.0 million.
+In Ghana, the foreign contractor group funded GNPC's 5% share of TEN development costs.
+The foreign contractor group is being reimbursed for such costs plus interest out of a portion of GNPC's TEN production revenues.
+As of December 31, 2021 and 2020, the current portion of the joint interest billing receivables due from GNPC for the TEN fields' development costs were \$7.9 million and \$5.8 million, respectively, and the long-term portion were \$20.9 million and \$21.2 million.